GIP-RECIA/cas-war-overlay/docs/CONFIGURATION.md

 # CAS properties

-The following tables lists all the properties that are used in this CAS deployment (test and production):
+The following tables lists all the properties that are useful in this CAS deployment :

 ## CAS Server
 | Property | Description | Example value |